gnebbia/nmap_tutorial/README.md

 Versioning can also be used to let us solve abiguity some times, as for example as some ports can be open/filtered, we can solve these kind of doubts.
-Version detection is enabled by the flag “ -sV”, optionally we can even include a:
+Version detection is enabled by the flag " -sV", optionally we can even include a:

 ```sh
  --version-intensity <0-9> (default=7), where --version-light (=2)